Lightning-Universe/lightning-flash/docs/source/general/registry.rst

 Available Registries
 ********************

-Registries are mapping a name and metadata to a function.
+Registries are Flash internal key-value database to store mapping between a name and a function.
-It helps organize code and make the functions accessible all across the ``Flash`` codebase.
+It helps organize code and make the functions accessible all across the ``Flash`` codebase directly from the key.
 Each Flash ``Task`` can have several registries as static attributes.
 It enables to quickly experiment with your backbone functions or use our long list of available backbones.